rl-institut/SimBA/docs/source/getting_started.rst

 | Working directory: ``path/to/local/simba_repo``
 | Run with Python Console: true

-Now you can run the scenario specified in the conif using PyCharm.
+Now you can run the scenario specified in the config using PyCharm.

 General Concept
 ---------------
 SimBA is designed as a toolbox, so the specific use can be adapted to the users needs.
-Its core functionality is to run scenariobased simulations.
+Its core functionality is to run scenario based simulations.
 A scenario is defined by a set of input files.
 Next to the simulation mode, several optimization modes exist, that can be linked and executed consecutively.

 .. _figure_simba_modules:
 .. figure:: _static/SimBA_module_overview.png